ByAUJay

 - Network

-- First mile (user→regional collector): as above.
+- First mile (user→regional collector): Just like what we mentioned before.

 - Crypto